MRToppar/ECO-BSA-472-Final-Project-Writing-Assignment/README.md

 ## Part 2 Open Anaconda, Open JupyterLabs, Open Python3 Notebook, Install BLP,

 Open Anaconda, select the Home button on the left menu, launch JupyterLab.
-DO not connect to a cloud!
+DO NOT connect to a cloud!

 Click the blue tab plus sign located beneath file.
 Next, click on Python 3 under Notebook.
 You are ready to type codes into the command line.